MixBin Electronics Recalls Glitter-Filled iPhone Cases As They Cause Chemical Burns

 What Causes The Problem?

 The skin irritation and burns are caused by the liquid, which is inside the iPhone case and essentially holds the glitter inside.
 The chemical leads to permanent scarring and causes skin irritation if it comes into contact with one’s body.
 Roughly 24 users of the iPhone cases worldwide complained of skin irritation or burns.
-Out of these 19 incidents were reported in the United States.
+Out of these, 19 incidents were reported in the United States.

 According to the U.S. CPSC, one glitter-filled iPhone case user suffered from permanent scarring due to chemical burns.
 Another user also suffered from chemical burns, as well swelling on neck, face, chest, hands, and upper body.